cschmittbiel/ELLIFANT/README.md

 ## Usage

+ELLIFANT is a command line application, so you will need to use your terminal to run it.

 Use `cd` to navigate to the directory where you have installed ELLIFANT, and down into the src folder.

 To run ELLIFANT, simply type `python3 ellifant.py` in your terminal.
 For windows machines, you may need to type `py ellifant.py` instead.

-But most likely, this will return you an error message, as you need to specify what data you want it to run on and what you want it to do with it, adding the -help flag will show you the different options you have, but I will go through them here as well.
+But most likely, this will return you an error message, as you need to specify what data you want it to run on and what you want it to do with it, adding the -help flag will show you the different options you have, but here is a quick rundown of the arguments you can use.

 You can put all command line arguments in any order you like, some values will return errors, but the order of the arguments themselves does not matter.